 Wondering which islands to visit?
 Here’s a video tour of my personal favorites.

 The Three Waterfalls – Raiatea

-The sacred island of Raiatea is a great stop for those who wish to take a break from white sand beaches in favor of nature.
-Deep in the island’s lush rainforest, an unmarked trail leads hikers through thick a foliage highlighted by mape trees, wild ginger and bamboo to a series of waterfalls, known locally as Les Trois Cascades.
-The hike’s climax is reached, as you would expect, in the third waterfall, a 40-meter gem that actually splashes to a hidden pool before reaching the base.
+The sacred island of Raiatea is an excellent stop for those who wish to take a break from white sand beaches in favor of nature.
+Deep in the island’s lush rainforest, an unmarked trail leads hikers through thick foliage highlighted by mape trees, wild ginger and bamboo to a series of waterfalls known locally as Les Trois Cascades.
+The hike’s climax is reached, as you would expect, in the third waterfall, a 40-meter gem that splashes into a hidden pool before reaching the base.
 Since you’ve already made it this far, a dip in the freshwater pool is an absolute must before heading back to civilization.

 More info: Raiatea Travel Guide

 Dozens of ancient ceremonial sites, known locally as marae, were discovered along the shores of Huahine’s lagoon and up in the mountains overlooking the infinite blue.
 A pleasant (and quick) DIY hike takes hikers along a marked path to the top of Matairea Hill, where a marae that likely belonged to one of the island’s prominent ancient families overlooks the lagoon and the island’s lush peaks.
 Before reaching the top, another marae can be visited, with overgrown vegetation and a colossal banyan tree slowly taking charge of what was likely a bustling place in pre-missionary times.